Soka Gakkai International

 During those early years, I learned one very important thing from my parents: the combination of hard work and this Buddhist practice makes everything possible.
 Together, my family managed to turn the impossible into the possible and, by the time I was in my teens, we had totally overcome our financial difficulties and were now enjoying the life we had always dreamed of.
 We had a house, a summer house, horses and dirt bikes.
 We all had secure jobs and my father's businesses were thriving.

 However, on October 6, 2008, the financial crisis hit Iceland.
 In the morning, one of our largest banks was nationalized and started a domino effect.
 Over the next two weeks, almost all our banks were nationalized or went bankrupt.
 Our currency crashed until it had lost more than half of its original value.
 Foreign currency transactions were suspended for weeks and the market capitalization of the Icelandic stock exchange dropped by more than 90 percent.
 Many businesses went bankrupt and homes were repossessed.
-As a result, there were a series of violent demonstrations in which both civilians and police were injured.
+As a result, there were a series of violent demonstrations in which both civilians and police were injured. related article Deepening Conviction by Shikha Singh Shikha Singh from India describes how she and her husband were able to transform the family's financial situation and human relationships through their Buddhist practice.

 As I witnessed the mortgage on my apartment doubling and funds for several of my projects being suspended, I started experiencing an ever increasing degree of anxiety and despair.
 The thought of losing my house or my job was unbearable.
 I also became extremely worried about my family, particularly about my father's health, as the strain of economic worries tends to affect his physical condition.
 I could feel a growing tension surfacing between us and I was becoming increasingly worried.
 I determined to overcome this situation and began to chant strongly.